junxit/us-congress-bills-113/bill.md

 This Act may be cited as the “Improving Postsecondary Education Data for Students Act”.

 ## § 2.
-Study on ways to improve postsecondary education transparency at the Federal level
+Study on improvements to postsecondary education transparency at the Federal level

 - **(a)** *Formation of Advisory Committee on Improving Postsecondary Education Data*
-  - **(1)** *In general* Not later than 30 days after the date of enactment of this Act, the Secretary of Education shall convene the Advisory Committee on Improving Postsecondary Education Data (in this Act referred to as the Advisory Committee), which shall be comprised of 15 members appointed by the Secretary in consultation with the Commissioner for Education Statistics, including—
+  - **(1)** *In general* Not later than 30 days after the date of enactment of this Act, the Secretary of Education shall convene the Advisory Committee on Improving Postsecondary Education Data (in this Act referred to as the “Advisory Committee”), which shall be comprised of 15 members who represent economically, racially, and geographically diverse populations appointed by the Secretary in consultation with the Commissioner for Education Statistics, including—
-    - **(A)** individuals representing different sectors of institutions of higher education;
+    - **(A)** individuals representing different sectors of institutions of higher education, including individuals representing undergraduate and graduate education;
     - **(B)** experts in the field of higher education policy;
+    - **(C)** State officials;
-    - **(C)** State higher education officials, students, and other stakeholders from the higher education community;
+    - **(D)** students and other stakeholders from the higher education community;
-    - **(D)** representatives from the business community;
+    - **(E)** representatives from the business community;
-    - **(E)** experts in choice in consumer markets, and
+    - **(F)** experts in choice in consumer markets;
-    - **(F)** privacy experts.
+    - **(G)** privacy experts;
+    - **(H)** college and career counselors at secondary schools;
+    - **(I)** experts in data policy, collection, and use; and
+    - **(J)** experts in labor markets.
   - **(2)** *Chairperson* The Secretary shall appoint the Chairperson of the Advisory Committee.
 - **(b)** *Study required* The Advisory Committee shall conduct a study examining—
-  - **(1)** the types of information, including information related to costs of postsecondary education, student outcomes, and postgraduation earnings, the Federal Government should collect and report on institutions of higher education to assist students and families in their search for an institution of higher education;
+  - **(1)** the types of information, including information related to costs of postsecondary education, sources of financial assistance (including Federal student loans), student outcomes, and postgraduation earnings, the Federal Government should collect and report on institutions of higher education to assist students and families in their search for an institution of higher education;
-  - **(2)** how such information should be collected and reported, including how to disaggregate information on student outcomes by subgroups of students, such as full-time students, part-time students, nontraditional students, students who are veterans, and Federal Pell Grant recipients under subpart 1 of part A of title IV of the Higher Education Act of 1965 (20 U.S.C.
+  - **(2)** how such information should be collected and reported, including how to disaggregate information on student outcomes by subgroups of students, such as full-time students, part-time students, nontraditional students, first generation college students, students who are veterans, and Federal Pell Grant recipients under subpart 1 of part A of title IV of the Higher Education Act of 1965 (20 U.S.C.
 1070a); and
   - **(3)** the ways in which the Federal Government may make such information more readily available to—
-    - **(A)** students and their families in a format that is easily accessible and understandable; and
+    - **(A)** students and their families in a format that is easily accessible and understandable, and will aid students and their families in making decisions; and
-    - **(B)** States, individual or groups of institutions of higher education, and private-sector entities.
+    - **(B)** States, local governments, secondary schools, individual or groups of institutions of higher education, and private-sector entities.
 - **(c)** *Scope of study* In conducting the study under this Act, the Advisory Committee shall, at a minimum, examine—
   - **(1)** whether the current Federal transparency initiatives on postsecondary education—
     - **(A)** are reporting consistent information about individual institutions of higher education across Federal agencies; and
     - **(B)** are similar to transparency initiatives on postsecondary education carried out by States, individual or groups of institutions of higher education, or private-sector entities;
   - **(2)** whether—
     - **(A)** the collection and reporting of postgraduation earnings by the Federal Government is feasible, and if feasible, the options for collecting and reporting such information;
-    - **(B)** collecting and reporting such information would improve the utility of Federal transparency initiatives for students and their families; and
+    - **(B)** collecting and reporting such information would improve the use of Federal transparency initiatives and ease decisionmaking for students and their families; and
     - **(C)** collecting and reporting such information would have an impact on student privacy, and if so, how such impact may be minimized;
   - **(3)** whether any other information, including information relating to student outcomes or identified under the review required under subsection (d), should be collected and reported by the Federal Government to improve the utility of such initiatives for students and their families, and if so, how such information may be collected and reported, including whether the information should be disaggregated by subgroups of students;
   - **(4)** whether any information currently collected and reported by the Federal Government on institutions of higher education is not useful for students and their families and should not be so collected and reported;